-A Sun / Shadow Study dated March 2024, was submitted for staff review.
-A resubmission was submitted on October 2024, for the revised proposal that includes 2 towers.
+A Sun / Shadow Study prepared by R. Bouwmeester & Associates, was submitted for staff review.
 The shadows cast by the proposed development are slender and fast-moving, minimally impacting adjacent low-rise dwellings, the public realm and parks and open spaces.
 City Urban Design Staff have reviewed the Sun / Shadow Study and conclude that the studies are satisfactory, all requirements have been met and there are no further sun / shadow concerns with respect to the proposed development.